Ivorforce/Dash-Standalone-Boilerplate/README.md

 ```

 You will be able to download the artifacts of the build from the workflow page.
 I recommend publishing them locally on GitHub with the [Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) feature.
 Note that the macOS and Linux builds are not executable by default.
 Before uploading, make sure you `chmod +x path/to/executable` and re-zip the application.

+## Alternatives

+There are a few alternatives to using Nuitka to create binaries:
+- Some (like [PyApp](https://ofek.dev/pyapp/latest/), [pyinstaller](https://pyinstaller.org/en/stable/) and [PyOxidizer](https://pyoxidizer.readthedocs.io/en/stable/)), bundle an automated setup script.
+Actual python code is run on target machines, which reduces build times and may avoid some issues while introducing others.
+It will also require the target machine to set up itself.
+- [Cython](https://cython.org) has an [embedding option](https://github.com/cython/cython/wiki/EmbeddingCython) that allows it to create executables.
+Cython can gain considerable speed over Nuitka, but may be more work to get running.

+## In the Wild

+See how I'm using this template with a more advanced project in [ECG Viewer](https://github.com/Ivorforce/ECG-Viewer/tree/main).